backdrop-contrib/ip_geoloc/README.txt

 INSTALLATION & CONFIGURATION
 ============================
-First, if you are using IP Geolocation mainly for its Views mapping interface to other modules, then here's a configuration shortcut.
+First, if you are using IPGV&M mainly for its Views mapping interface to other modules, then here's a configuration shortcut.
-Download and enable IP Geolocation like any other module.
+Download and enable IPGV&M like any other module.
 Visit its configuration page, .../admin/config/system/ip_geoloc.
-If you intend to use IP Geolocation's built-in interface to Google Maps, untick all "Data collection option" boxes.
+If you intend to use IPGV&M's built-in interface to Google Maps, untick all "Data collection option" boxes.
-If you intend to use IP Geolocation with the OpenLayers module and also wish to show and center on the visitor's HTML-5 retrieved location, then you do need to tick the first "Data collection option" and select applicable roles below it.
+If you intend to use IPGV&M with the OpenLayers module and also wish to show and center on the visitor's HTML-5 retrieved location, then you do need to tick the first "Data collection option" and select applicable roles below it.